Program in Political Economy Track

 Independent work for Program in Political Economy students

-A student enrolled in the program has the same Junior and Senior Independent Work requirements as other Economics majors, with one exception: Political Economy majors are required to write a Junior Paper with sufficient political economy content, as judged by the advisor.
-Students are also encouraged but are not required, to write a senior thesis that is related to political economy.
+A student in the political-economic track has the same junior and senior independent work requirements as other economics majors, with one exception.
+Political Economy majors are required to write a junior paper with sufficient political economy content, as judged by the adviser.
+Students are also encouraged but are not required to write a senior thesis that is related to political economy.